-The population of Birmingham is projected to increase by nearly 46,000 by 2040, based on a report from the Birmingham Business Journal.
+- The population of Birmingham is projected to increase by more than 76,000 by 2040, based on a report from AI Alabama.

-> The business climate in Alabama was recently ranked among the best in the nation, while various publications including Indeed.com, fDi Magazine, and Business Facilities rank Birmingham as one of the top ten metro areas for growth in numerous economic categories.
+The business climate in Alabama was recently ranked among the best in the nation, while various publications including Indeed.com, fDi Magazine, and Business Facilities rank Birmingham as one of the top ten metro areas for growth in numerous economic categories.

-> Key Employment Stats:
+Key Employment Stats: